In this edition, we’re going to talk about the seamless integration between Landscape Design and Architecture as well as its importance.

-Our office garden is comprised of two parts: at the door’s entry we can see a very uniformed, trim head, while the other is a very natural garden with a layered landscape highlighted by a Tibetan cherry tree, and its unique bark.
+Our office garden is comprised of two parts: at the door’s entry we can see a very uniform, trim head, while the other is a very natural garden with a layered landscape highlighted by a Tibetan cherry tree and its unique bark.

 Seeing is believing!
 Almost any space can lend itself to amazing and thoughtful landscape creations.

 Here are two beautiful examples that showcase a seamless integration between Architectural and Landscape design.

 Both these projects are new builds: The first is in North Vancouver while the other is in East Vancouver.

 The beauty of this first house is the site which is sloped and nestled amongst many trees.
 With North Vancouver known for its creek, we decided to take inspiration and keep the site as natural as possible.